Construction Budget Template

 4. Subcontractor Fees

-Specialized tasks such as electrical work, plumbing, and HVAC installations often require subcontractors.
-Their fees include labor and any specialized equipment they provide.
+Specialised tasks such as electrical work, plumbing, and HVAC installations often require subcontractors.
+Their fees include labour and any specialised equipment they provide.

 5. Permits and Licensing